christiancarreos/PA-3-ECE-2112/README.md

 3. PROBLEM 2:

-a.
 Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7...) of cars.
-b.
 Display the row that contains the ‘Model’ of ‘Mazda RX4’.
-c.
 How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?
-d.
 Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.